Iconic Statue Of Liberty: France and The United States

 France made a big statue and gave it as a gift to the United States in 1876.
 A sculptor named Frederic Bartholdi designed it, and an engineer named Gustave Eiffel created the steel frame inside the statue.
 This statue is known as the Statue of Liberty.

-Location of Statue of Liberty
+Geography: Location of Iconic Statue of Liberty

 pic of island of statue of liberty